MTG/freesound/_docs/api/source/resources.rst

 Using ``target`` you can sort the query results so that the first results will be the sounds featuring the most similar descriptors to the given target.
 To specify a target you must use a syntax like ``target=descriptor_name:value``.
 You can also set multiple descriptor/value paris in a target separating them with spaces (``target=descriptor_name:value descriptor_name:value``).
-Descriptor names must be chosen from those listed in :ref:`analysis-docs`.
+Descriptor names must be chosen from those listed in :ref:`available-descriptors`.
 Only numerical descriptors are allowed.
 Multidimensional descriptors with fixed-length (that always have the same number of dimensions) are allowed too (see below).
 Consider the following two ``target`` examples::